Rana Lawyers Client Steps

 Producing Dangerous Drugs Charge

 A dangerous drug is described in schedules 1 and 2 of the Drugs Misuse Regulation.
 In Queensland, the most common schedule 1 drugs include cocaine and MDMA, whereas the most common schedule 2 drug is cannabis, in the context of drug offending.
-It is an offence to produce dangerous drugs if they fall within these schedules according to section 8 of the Drugs Misuse Act 1986 (Q).
+Producing dangerous drugs is an offence if they fall within these schedules according to section 8 of the Drugs Misuse Act 1986 (Q).

 The importance of the schedules is that it allows lawyers to determine which Court has jurisdiction, or in other words, which Court has to deal with the matter.
 For instance, if the allegations involve the production of cannabis less than a schedule 3 Drug Misuse Regulation quantity (500 grams) then the matter must be dealt with in the Magistrates Court, whereas if the production involves schedule 1 drugs or schedule 2 drugs in excess of the schedule 3 amount then they have to be committed to the District or Supreme Court for trial or sentence.